The Complete Guide To The Fish River Canyon

 If you asked 10 hikers about the level of physical fitness needed to complete the Fish River Canyon hike you would probably get 10 different answers.
 For Belinda and I, the Fish was the first multi-day hike we had done as adults (we did it for the first time in 2016), with relatively little training.
 We had no experience of multi-day hikes, let alone hiking in desert-like conditions and we were not in peak physical condition.
 Factors in our favour were that the hike leader was very experienced and had done to Fish River Canyon 8 times before and the pace that we hiked was manageable.
 The question is, if we had to have our lives over again, would we choose to do the Fish River Canyon as our first hike with little or no physical preparation, the answer would be no on both counts.
 The reason for this only really became clear to us when we did the Fish River Canyon for the second time in May 2018.
 It was as if we had never done the hike before.
 Large sections on the trail seemed completely unfamiliar to us and the overall enjoyment factor was so much greater the second time around.
 We have done some introspection and we are confident that we have identified some of the reasons for this change in the overall experience of the Fish River Canyon.

 Our first experience of the Fish River Canyon was in May 2016 and was over 5 days and 4 nights.
 Our second hike through the Canyon was in May 2018 and took us 6 days and 5 nights.
+Our third hike took place in May 2022 and again took us 6 days and 5 nights.
 Between May 2016 and May 2018, Belinda and I have taken part in over 80 hikes, with about 20 of those being multi-day hikes.
 Our experience levels as well as our fitness levels the second time round were vastly different.
 As a result, we felt more confident doing the Fish again and we had fine tuned our packing skills and had accumulated fit-for-purpose equipment for a trail like the Fish.
 Our bodies were not only stronger, but were also conditioned to multi-day hiking and we were more easily able to handle the heavy backpack, especially on the descent into the canyon.
+Our preparations for our third hike were far from ideal, due in no small part to the suspension of official sporting activities during the Covid-19 pandemic.
+We booked the hike in 2019, but only got to do it in 2022.
+We are not shy to say that we took on the Canyon with a sense of trepidation.

 Do you need to be experienced or in peak physical condition to hike the Fish River Canyon?
 Quite simply, no. But there seems to be, in our experience, a correlation between fitness levels and the overall enjoyment factor when doing this hike.
 Looking back at our first Fish, we were able to complete the hike without being physically exhausted.
 What it did require from us though was a concerted mental effort – putting our heads down, digging deep and putting one foot in front of the other until we reached the end.
 The inevitable consequence of that was that we hardly took in any of the scenery and our memory of the whole experience was significantly limited.
 That is not what you want for such an iconic hike that you will probably not do again in your lifetime.